muskmelon/searchreplacedb2/README.md

 2. Place `searchreplacedb2.php` to your web root (eg. the same folder as `wp-config.php`)
 3. Browse to the `searchreplacedb2.php` in your web browser
 4. Fill in the fields as needed
-5. Make sure ONLY replace the domain in wp_posts table
+5. Make sure ONLY replace the domain names in wp_posts table